Jason Plumhoff

-Jason Plumhoff (born August 9, 1991) is an American-German soccer player.
+Jason Plumhoff (born August 9, 1991) is a German-American former professional soccer player.

 Early life

 Plumhoff was born in Rosenheim, Germany to American parents who had settled in southern Bavaria.
 He lived in Germany until the age of 15, playing in the Bayern Munich and SpVgg Unterhaching youth systems.
 His father, who worked for the U.S. government, was then relocated to Fort Meade, Maryland.

 Playing career

 College and amateur

 Plumhoff played college soccer at La Salle University between 2010 and 2013.
 In 2013, he was named Atlantic 10 Conference Offensive Player of the Year, Philadelphia Soccer 6 Player of the Year, NSCAA All-Region First Team and ECAC All-Star.

 While at college, Plumhoff appeared for USL PDL club Ocean City Nor'easters in 2012, and played with fellow PDL club Reading United AC in 2013.

 Harrisburg City

 Plumhoff signed with United Soccer League club Harrisburg City Islanders on March 24, 2015.
 Jason finished the season as the Islanders leading scorer with 10 goals.